Best Things to do in Fort William with Kids

 Fort William is truly the Outdoor Capital of the UK and it’s an ideal place to use as a base for your family’s outdoor adventures.

 We rented an alpine loft in Fort William, as most of the kid-friendly vacation home rentals in our price range were already booked.
-We like vacation home rentals to take advantage of having a kitchen, laundry facilities and separate bedrooms.
+We like vacation homes to take advantage of having a kitchen, laundry facilities and separate bedrooms.

-Given most of Fort Williams’s attractions are outdoors in remote locations, we highly recommend having your own rental car.
+Given that most of Fort Williams’s attractions are outdoors in remote locations, we highly recommend having your own rental car.
 The closest major city to rent a car is Glasgow, but Edinburgh is not much further away.
-Both are 2.5-3 hours away by car.
+Both are 2.5 – 3 hours away by car.

-Read these post for the best things to do in Glasgow with kids and how to spend a couple of days in Edinburgh with kids.
+If your travels extend beyond Fort William, check out these posts for the best things to do in Glasgow with kids and how to spend a couple of days in Edinburgh with kids.

 In the morning we took the Scotrail train to Mallaig and back as an alternative to the sold-out Jacobite Train.
-Back in Fort William, we spent a fun afternoon at the indoor playground at Spectrum in the Nevis Centre (near the train station).
+Back in Fort William, we spent a fun afternoon at the Hijinx indoor playground at the Nevis Centre (near the train station).

-Still a bit jet-lagged, we were up and out early.
-We drove back to Glencoe and hiked the beautiful Lost Valley trail in the shadow of the famous Glencoe Three Sisters mountain.
+On our third day in Fort William with kids, we drove back to Glencoe and hiked the beautiful Lost Valley trail in the shadow of the famous Three Sisters mountain.

 We followed this up with a short hike along the valley floor enjoying the views of the Glencoe valley.
 We finished the day with another short hike through the An Torr area on our way back to Fort William.

-Caught up in all the Harry Potter excitement in town, we drove back to the Glenfinnan Visitor Centre to watch the Jacobite Train cross the bridge to Hogwarts (the Glenfinnan Viaduct).
+It’s easy to get caught up in all the Harry Potter excitement around Fort William!
+To get another fix, we drove back to the Glenfinnan Visitor Centre to watch the Jacobite Train (aka the Hogwarts Express) cross the the Glenfinnan Viaduct (aka the bridge to Hogwarts).

-Watching the train cross the viaduct was a lot of fun!
-Afterwards, we hiked even further up the valley to enjoy views of the Viaduct with Loch Shiel in the background.
+Watching the Jacobite train cross the viaduct was a lot of fun!
+Afterwards, we hiked even further up the valley to enjoy views of the viaduct with Loch Shiel in the background.
 We finished the day with a beautiful walk on the Dragonfly Trail along the shores of Loch Shiel.

 Fort William Tours

-If you don’t wish to visit Fort Williams independently, there are tons of great options available on GetYourGuide, ranging from full day visits from Glasgow and Edinburgh, to multi-day tours.
+If you don’t wish to visit Fort William independently, there are tons of great options available on GetYourGuide, ranging from full day visits from Glasgow and Edinburgh, to multi-day tours.

 image of jacobite train going over Harry Potter Bridge in Scotland with text overlay of Best Things to Do in Fort William with Kids